-For over forty years I have been in the public eye, appearing on stage, film and television.
+For over forty five years I have been in the public eye, appearing on stage, film and television.
 But the one thing that most people know me for is taking them through the Square, Round and Arched windows with Humpty, Jemima, Big & Little Ted and Poppy (she took over from Hamble!).
 Yes, Playschool is the programme I am best known for and I loved every moment of appearing on that wonderful show.
 I even got the opportunity to do Playschool for a week in Norway.

 I loved performing in Play School and of course Play Away (remember Reggae Rita!)
 But how did it all start?
 You may ask.
 Well, I used to watch kids programmes during the day when I worked in the theatre and wished I could do them because it all looked so much fun.
 So I auditioned in 1976 and got the job as a presenter and the rest is history.